Emergent Speed of Light

 The Modon Existence Condition

-The physical picture: the dag-pinned vortex lattice creates a background vorticity field throughout the substrate, analogous to a planetary atmosphere where the Coriolis effect gives rise to Rossby waves.
+The physical picture: the self-pinned vortex lattice — held in place by dc1’s own logarithmic equation of state, whose cell scale is a coupling constant rather than a density (see Substrate Particles) — creates a background vorticity field throughout the substrate, analogous to a planetary atmosphere where the Coriolis effect gives rise to Rossby waves.
 Modons (counter-rotating vortex dipoles) propagate against this background vorticity gradient, just as oceanic modons propagate against the planetary vorticity gradient on a beta-plane.
+(What holds the lattice in place does not enter the dispersion: the background gradient \beta is set by the lattice rotation \omega_0, fixed in the gravity sector, so swapping the old “dag pinning” for self-pinning leaves the modon speed and the constant K = j_{11}^2 + 1 untouched.)

 The Larichev-Reznik modon exists in a medium with a background vorticity gradient \beta.
 Its propagation speed is: